-Employees who are appointed to work on more than a 50% Annual Full-time Equivalency basis are eligible to enroll for medical benefits with an employer contribution from Wright State University.
-The university provides medical coverage through Anthem Blue Cross and Blue Shield.
+Employees who are appointed to work on more than a 50% Full-time Equivalency basis are eligible to enroll for medical benefits with an employer contribution from Wright State University.
+The university provides medical and pharmacy coverage through Anthem Blue Cross and Blue Shield.

 Non-Bargaining-Unit Faculty members, Classified and Unclassified staff are eligible to choose the Anthem Blue Access PPO 80/20 or the Anthem HDHP coverage.
 They may choose to enroll for medical, dental, and/or vision coverage for themselves and eligible dependents.
 These coverages are not linked and can be elected on an individual basis.
 There are employee premiums for each coverage and coverage level selected.

 Further information about the services provided by Anthem Blue Cross and Blue Shield, including an on-line directory of member physicians and hospitals, can be found at the Anthem website.
 Information can also be obtained by calling 844-422-7714.